andrewjamesford/andrewford-co-nz-11ty/content/articles/build-a-full-stack-next-js-storybook/index.md

 ---
 title: Build a Full-Stack web app with Next.js - Part 6 - Storybook
-date: '2023-10-30T14:01:33Z'
+date: "2023-10-30T14:01:33Z"
 template: post
 draft: false
-slug: 'build-a-full-stack-next-js-storybook'
+slug: "build-a-full-stack-next-js-storybook"
 category: article
 tags:
   - storybook
   - reactjs
   - nextjs
   - component
   - javascript
   - isolation
-description: 'In this installment we create a Storybook for our project and start building out our Header component.
-I walk through some of the features of Storybook and how it can help you build your React components in isolation.'
+description: "In this installment we create a Storybook for our project and start building out our Header component.
+I walk through some of the features of Storybook and how it can help you build your React components in isolation."
 ogimage: "full-stack-6.jpeg"
 ---

 {% figure "./full-stack-6.jpeg", "&quot;Building a storybook&quot; / Bing Image Creator", [1280, 1024, 720, 320], [1280, 1024, 720, 320] %}